cj-mills/christianjmills/_posts/2020-12-8-Basic-In-Game-Style-Transfer-Tutorial.md

 ## Create Style Converter

-To run the `StyleTransfer` script, we need to attach it to a `GameObject` in the Unity Editor.
+To run the `StyleTransfer` script, we need to attach it to a `GameObject` in the scene.

 ### Create an Empty `GameObject`